All Episodes

 If they have, it hadn't been reported.

-The budget needs to be wrapped about.
+The budget needs to be rapped about.

-I haven't seen any media who find anything the slightest bit squishy about this.
+But I mean, the big news of the day, I haven't heard a Republican, I haven't seen any media who find anything the slightest bit squishy about this.

 Where were the Republicans?

-Well, remember, it's not what Obama knows, it's what you think he knows.
+Well, remember, it's not what Obama knows.

 It's what he makes you think he knows.

-He's a knowing about the automobile business.
+He ain't annoying about the automobile business.

 He doesn't know how to change a tire.

-Great designs, lines make people want to go out and buy these cars.
+The automobile business needs car guys, people that love Greece, get in there, manufacture these engines and cars, great designs, lines, make people want to go out and buy these cars.

-Car companies have to be run by financial people today.
+Car companies have to be run by financial people today because they're basically health care and retirement funds.

 The side business is making cars, hoping that they pay for some of it.

-All right, Doug in Passarobles, California.
+All right, Doug in Passerobles, California.

-I'm glad you waited your next on the EIB network, sir.
+You're next on the EIB network, sir.

 Hello.

-Yes, yes.
+Yes, yes, yes.

-So my question to you, and this is from a first-time caller, a long time listener.
+So my question to you, and this is from a first-time caller, a long-time listener.

-I've been listening to you for about half my life, which is would be 20 years since I've been a c since I was in college.
+I've been listening to you for about half my life, which would be 20 years since I was in college, is what industry is Obama going to nationalize next?

 Is it going to be timber, oil, ag, utility companies?